- Build own raft from logs and ropes

 In the afternoon you should be ready to cast off.
 For the following days, an 18 square metre timber raft will be your home.
 The raft will go with the flow of the river, normally around 2km per hour depending on water levels.
 There is no whitewater.
 The speed of flow of the river will dictate the amount of time you need to spend on the river each day to complete your route.
 You may have time to set ashore and explore various attractions along the Klarälven - there is a variety of heritage centres, local handicraft shops, churches and beauty spots, oxbow lakes and sandy riverbanks.
 You can purchase a fishing licence for the length of the route, and the Klarälven river also offers very good chances to see beaver during your tour.

 Timber rafting can be a wonderfully relaxing experience but also an adventure - the river is a living and ever-changing environment - you may encounter challenges such as sand bars and eddies - and you will need to work together and have patience to work yourselves free!
-You will need to keep a check on the pace of the river, observing the contours on the map and letting the raft follow the flow of the water - and you will need to use your pole and paddles to stay clear of backwaters, sandbanks and overhanging branches.
-Steering with paddles takes determination - the current is strong and the raft heavy - but if you do get stuck in a backwater, there is only one thing for it: paddling is the only way out!
+You will need to keep a check on the pace of the river, observing the contours on the map and letting the raft follow the flow of the water - and you will need to use your pole and paddles to stay clear of eddies, sandbanks and overhanging branches.
+Steering with paddles takes determination - the current is strong and the raft heavy - but if you do get stuck in a backwater or eddy, there is only one thing for it: paddling is the only way out!
 If you find yourself stuck on a sandbank, it's time to use the pole - but don't forget to push off in the same direction you came from!

 Each night you will choose a suitable spot to camp along the river bank.
 You decide yourself how much distance to cover each day to complete your voyage, spending the nights under canvas on your own well-moored timber raft or ashore in a tent.